mixren/evo-scala-bootcamp-exoplanet-market/README.md

 # Exoplanet Market

 ## Overview
 Personal Scala project that concludes the Scala Bootcamp from Evolution training.
 Started on December the 7th, 2021.
 Due to December the 29th, 2021.

 ### Project Idea
 Exoplanet market.
 Show users all discovered exoplanets.
 Offer to purchase a privilege to name an unnamed exoplanet (official names like _GJ 3942 b_ or _HD 29021 b_ are considered unnamed).
 Once purchased let everyone see that name and the user who named it.

-### Implementation
+### Planned functionality
 - Run an http4s server and create a simple webpage user interface.
 - Fetch exoplanets data from an opensource database and store the stripped down version locally using SQLite database.
 Regularly check the online exoplanets data for updates.